---->

 Einstein could push his fictional-experiment 'relativity' physics theory.

-And some now think that real physics started with Einstein, though
+While many now claim that real physics started with Einstein,

-there is a maybe stronger argument that Einstein ended real physics
+there is a maybe stronger argument that Einstein ended any chance of real physics

-theory and started a science-fiction physics theory based on his
+theory and confirmed Catholic Inquisition 'just ideas' science-fiction physics theory based on his

-'thought-experiment' method.
-Of course there is some chance that any
+'thought-experiment' or 'fictional-experiment' method.
+Of course there is some small chance that any

-science based only on thought may be right, but generally science
+science based only on thought or fiction may be right, but generally science

-based on experiments has a bigger chance of being right.
+based on actual experiments has a bigger chance of being right.

 'Thought-experiments' can easily give results that conflict with the